FreeshardBase/documentation/docs/developer_docs/revenue_share.md

 ---
 title: Revenue Share
-status: upcoming
 ---

 As a developer of Portal-apps, you automatically earn money from people who have your app installed.
 The revenue share scheme aligns incentives in a way that works best for everyone.

 ---

-!!! warning "Upcoming Feature"
-    The revenue share process is not yet implemented.
-    You cannot profit from it yet and its implementation - when completed - might differ from this description.

 Portal's revenue share scheme for app developers aligns incentives in a way that works best for everyone.
 App developers receive a monthly payment that scales with the number of installed app instances